Department of Catholic Schools Staff

 Sister Francella Quinn is a member of the Sisters of St. Joseph of Rochester, NY.
 She holds a BS in Elementary Education and a BA in English from Nazareth College.
 She obtained her Masters in Educational Administration and a Certificate of Advanced Studies from New York State University at Brockport.
 Sister is certified as a Supervising Principal and School District Administrator.

 Sister is a former teacher and administrator in the Diocese of Rochester and Adult Education Teacher and Mentor in the Public School System.
-Sister currently works as an Administrative Assistant in the Catholic Schools Office.
-Sister has spent 55 years in education.
+Sister currently works as an Administrative Assistant in the Catholic Schools Office and has dedicated over 55 years to the field of education.

 Mrs. Sharon Hockwater